karthjk97/Boston-housing-prices/README.md

-This is a classic regression problem.
-I did the visualisation using pandas and matplotlib.
-I have tested this data against various models and ensembles in sklearn.
-Gradient boosting worked best of all the models.
-It produced a final accuracy score of 11.96.
+This python script is my attempt to predict housing prices in Boston using previous data.
+I have used models and ensembles from sklearn.
+The visualization was done in matplotlib and seaborn.
+Gradient Boosting best of all algorithms.
+I got a final mean squared error of 11.87.